NoOneOfSignificance/Paper-Mario-The-Origami-King-Save-Editor/README.md

 * If the game increases your HP to 1000 or above, your game will crash.

 # Known Issues
-* Some Partners in the Partner Editor don't work.
-The ones that don't work are labeled as so.
 * Investigating an issue where the save file may become unreadable (to get around this, save your game then create a new backup in Checkpoint/JKSV then edit your new backup).
+* A memory leak occurs when another file gets opened while having one already open in the editor.

 # Credits
 * [Nataliris](https://twitter.com/Natalirist) - Main developer.